whosdustin/whosdustin/README.md

 ### Hi there 👋

-I'm Dustin, a frontend engineer @ Meredith Corp.
+I'm Dustin, a lead frontend engineer @ Dotdash Meredith.

 - 🌱 I’m currently learning Solana and Rust
 - 📫 How to reach me: @whos_dustin on twitter